Axway/amplifysharedservices-open-docs/content/en/docs/shared_services/supportapi/methods/add_note.md

 linkTitle: Add Note
 weight: 25
 date: 2020-03-05
-description: Add a note to an existing Axway Support case.
 ---

+Add a note to an existing Axway Support case.

 ## Request